WordPress/gutenberg/docs/how-to-guides/block-tutorial/writing-your-first-block-type.md

 ### Step 3: Block edit and save functions

-The `editorScript` that loads in the editor calls a register function with a matching `name` specified in `block.json` and defines two important functions for the block, the `edit` and `save` functions.
+The `editorScript` entry is enqueued automatically in the block editor.
+This file contains the JavaScript portion of the block registration and defines two important functions for the block, the `edit` and `save` functions.

 The `edit` function is a component that is shown in the editor when the block is inserted.